-What is Coupling?
+What is RFID Coupling?

-Second, it also explains why low and high frequency RFID tags usually don’t require an on board battery.
+Second, it also explains why low, and high-frequency RFID tags usually don’t require an onboard battery.
 They receive enough power from the reader during the coupling process to power the tag.

 The other method, radiative coupling, is generally leveraged for ultra-high frequency tag coupling.
-It is sometimes recognized as backscatter coupling, for reasons we will discuss.
+It is sometimes recognized as backscatter coupling for reasons we will discuss.